cloudsoft/gemalto-dpod-examples/README.md

    1. Download from http://developers-origin.cloudsoftcorp.com/amp-cli/5.2.0/

-   2. Make the file executable: `chmod u+x br`

-   3. Add the file to your path.
+   2. Make the file executable, and add it to your path.
 For example:

       ```bash
+      chmod u+x br
       mkdir ~/bin/
       mv br ~/bin/
       echo "export PATH=$PATH:~/bin/" >> ~/.bashrc